 Spousal support can be a major aspect of divorce cases in Virginia.
 The court may order temporary support while the case is pending and may order time-limited or even permanent spousal support at the end of the case.
 Spousal support, also known as alimony or maintenance in other states, is not to be confused with child support or equitable distribution (the division of assets).
 The amount and length of time one may pay or collect spousal support depends on the circumstances surrounding each marriage and divorce.

-How is spousal support determined?Unlike child support, the Commonwealth of Virginia does not have a statewide formula for determining either the amount or duration of spousal support.
+Unlike child support, the Commonwealth of Virginia does not have a statewide formula for determining either the amount or duration of spousal support.
 The basic consideration for determining who pays, how much, and the duration of support is based on the recipient spouse’s financial need balanced against the other’s ability to pay.
 Fairfax County does use guidelines, similar to child support guidelines, to determine temporary or “pendente lite” support: the support paid by one spouse to the other during the period after filing until the divorce is final.
 Nevertheless, depending on the judge and the jurisdiction, circuit courts in Virginia may look to these local guidelines for assistance in determining a proper spousal support amount and many judges will use these guidelines as a starting point in evaluating spousal support.

 Courts consider a number of factors in order to grant a fair spousal support agreement, including those listed in Virginia Code 20-107.1.
 While not an exhaustive list, here are some of the most common factors reviewed by family court judges:

 Temporary spousal support: This type of support is also referred to as pendente lite.
 Temporary support is usually requested and granted during the pendency of the divorce case.
 Its purpose is to help the recipient spouse maintain their standard of living during the divorce process.
 Keep in mind that the amount of temporary support awarded has no bearing on the type or amount of spousal support granted or its duration in the final divorce decree.